-There are many scenarios where you might have to move your data and operating requirements from one server to another.
+There are many scenarios in which you might have to move your data and operating requirements from one server to another.
 You may need to implement your solutions in a new datacenter, upgrade to a larger machine, or transition to new hardware or a new VPS provider.

-In this guide, we will discuss how to prepare your source and target systems for a migration.
-This will include getting your two machines to communicate with SSH keys and a heavy investigation as to what components need to be transferred.
-We will work on the actual migration in the next article.
+In this guide, you will review how to prepare your source and target systems for a migration.
+This will include getting your two machines to communicate with SSH keys, and an investigation into which components need to be transferred.
+You will begin the actual migration in the next article in this series.

-The first step to take when performing any potentially destructive step is to create fresh backups.
-Just because there shouldn’t be a problem doesn’t mean that something unexpected isn’t going to happen.
+The first step to take when performing any potentially destructive action is to create fresh backups.
 You don’t want to be left in a situation where a command breaks something on your current production machine before the replacement is up and running.

 There are a number of different ways to back up your server.
 Your selection will depend on what options make sense for your scenario and what you are most comfortable with.

 If you have access to the physical hardware and a space to backup (disk drive, USB, etc), you can clone the disk using any one of the many image backup solutions available.
-A functional equivalent when dealing with VPS machines is to take a snapshot or image from within the control panel interface.
+A functional equivalent when dealing with cloud servers is to take a snapshot or image from within the control panel interface.

 Once you have completed backups, you are ready to continue.
-For the remainder of this guide, we will assume that you are logged into both systems as root.
+For the remainder of this guide, you will need to run many of the commands as root, or by using

-Most of the basic information that will help you decide which server system to create for the new machine can be retrieved with a simple
+Most of the information that will help you decide which server system to create for the new machine can be retrieved with the

-This is the version of the kernel that our current system is running.
-In order to make things go smoothly, it’s always a good idea to try to match that on the target system.
+This is the version of the kernel that your current system is running.
+In order to make things go smoothly, it’s a good idea to try to match that on the target system.

 You should also try to match the distribution and version of your source server.
 If you don’t know the version of the distribution that you have installed on the source machine, you can find out by typing:

 You should create your new server with these same parameters if possible.
-In this case, we would create a 32-bit Ubuntu 12.04 system.
-If possible, we’d also attempt to match the kernel version as closely as possible.
+In this case, you would create a Ubuntu 20.04 system.
+You should also try to match the kernel version as closely as possible.
 Usually, this should be the most up-to-date kernel available from your Linux distro’s repositories.

-We’ll need our servers to be able to communicate so that they can transfer files.
-The easiest way to do this is with SSH keys.
-You can learn how to configure SSH keys on a Linux server here.
+You’ll need your servers to be able to communicate so that they can transfer files.
+In order to do this, you should exchange SSH keys between them.
+You can learn how to configure SSH keys on a Linux server.

-We want to create a new key on our target server so that we can add that to our source server’s
+You’ll need to create a new key on your target server so that you can add that to your existing server’s

 authorized_keys file.
-This is cleaner than the other way around, because then the new server will not have a stray key in its
+This is cleaner than the other way around, because this way, the new server will not have a stray key in its

 authorized_keys file when the migration is complete.

-First, on your destination machine, check that your root user doesn’t already have an SSH key (you should be logged in as root) by typing:
+First, on your destination machine, check that your root user doesn’t already have an SSH key by typing: